J Parasitol. 2009 Aug;95(4):1019-20.

 Long-term survival of Toxoplasma gondii sporulated oocysts in seawater

 Lindsay DS, Dubey JP.

 Toxoplasma gondii is now recognized as an important pathogen in costal marine mammals.
-Oocysts from cat feces are believed to be washed in to seawater and serve as a source of infection via transport hosts.
-Experimentally it has been demonstrated that T. gondii oocysts can sporulate in seawater and remain infectious for mice for up to 6 mo.
-The present study examined the long-term survival of T. gondii in seawater (15 ppt NaCl) kept at 4 C or room temperature.
+Oocysts from cat feces are believed to be washed into seawater and serve as a source of infection via transport hosts.
+Experimentally, it has been demonstrated that T. gondii oocysts can sporulate in seawater and remain infectious for mice for up to 6 mo.
+The present study examined the long-term survival of T. gondii in seawater (15 ppt NaCl) kept at 4 C or at room temperature.
 Oocysts kept at 4 C for 24 mo were orally infectious for mice, while those kept at room temperature for 24 mo were not.